leonyuhanov/ESP32_RGBW_ArtNet/Module Build Documentation/README.md

 - 1 x Purple USBC Power Module
 - 1 x FEMALE 4 Pin JST Cable
+- 1 x SHORT Heat Shrink Tube
-- 2 x Small pieces of WIDE Heat Shrink
+- 1 x LONG Heat Shrink Tube

 1. Remove the protective tape from the x3 dip switch on the USBC module and set the DIP switch to 011.
 So that SW1=DOWN SW2=UP SW3=UP